0ero1ne/null/README.md

 **Compatible with OSX.** (unix/linux in the future)

+## TODO
+- fix search and info functions to work online
+- create install and remove functions

 ## Description
 null is a packet manager written in Bash to help better organize scripts and programs.